-Return To: System Tab
+Return To: Maintenance Tab

-SystemMaintenancePurge Data
+MaintenancePurge Data

 The Purge Data function is used to permanently delete data from the OptiVault database.
 Data can be selectively deleted from the following categories: History, Forecast, Recommendations, and Orders.

 Some examples of when data may need to be purged from the OptiVault database would include: